BonoboPLC/lojjo_wiki/use-cases/agents.md

 The commission is calculated as a percentage of the Rake set for the ticket.

-For example if the Rake is set to $10 and the commission percentage is set to %20 (0.20), the sellers commission will be $2.00.
+For example if the Rake is set to $10 and the commission percentage is set to %20 (0.20), the sellers commission will be $2.00 for each ticket sold.

 # How do I track and pay seller commissions?